DaveGreen-Games/ShapeEngine/ShapeEngine/readme-nuget.md

 ## Minimal Project Setup

 ```
 using System.Drawing;
 using ShapeEngine.Color;
 using ShapeEngine.Core;
 using ShapeEngine.Core.Structs;
+using ShapeEngine.Geometry;
-using ShapeEngine.StaticLib.Drawing;
+using ShapeEngine.Geometry.RectDef;

 namespace ShapeEngineProject;